-- 10. Three communications publications were produced based on the research reports on industry standards, emerging markets, and marketplace monitoring. - 11.
-A final Outcomes Report was produced outlining specific deliverables and results. - 12.
-A letter was sent to provincial and federal Ministers of Agriculture with the Outcomes Report summarizing the achievements of the CFPF. - 13.
-A news release summarizing the achievements of the CFPF was produced and distributed.
+- 10. Three communications publications were produced based on the research reports on industry standards, emerging markets, and marketplace monitoring.
+The reports will be sent to provincial and federal ministries of agriculture. - 11.
+There are two communications currently underway for distribution in fall 2008. - m.
+A letter to the provincial and federal Ministers of Agriculture summarizing the achievements of the CFPF - n.
+A news release summarizing the achievements of the CFPF